Why is Merrow Downs so important?

 What are we asking of you?

-• Spread the word about our campaign
+- Help spread the word about our campaign to protect Merrow’s dark skies

-• Show your support by subscribing to our campaign news using the tab at the top
+- Show your support by subscribing to our campaign news using the tab at the top

-We also need more funds to continue this work (for example, for commissioning specialist wildlife surveys and for instructing a solicitor).
-If you would like to contribute to our fighting fund then please visit our Gofundme page here.
 If you haven’t been to Merrow Downs then come and visit and see how gorgeous it is.
 Fabulous nature, right on our doorstep.
 Thank you for your support.